Arvo vs Fitbod

 Arvo targets a different user: intermediate to advanced lifters who follow specific methodologies and want real-time coaching.
 Where Fitbod generates a workout before you start, Arvo's 20 AI agents adapt every single set based on your performance.
 If you bench 100kg for 8 reps at RIR 2, Arvo immediately calculates your next set—adjusting for fatigue, methodology requirements, and your historical patterns.

 The key question is: do you want an AI that plans your workout, or an AI that coaches you through it?
 If you follow Kuba Method, Mentzer HIT, or FST-7, Arvo implements these faithfully.
-If you want equipment-optimized general training with Apple Watch integration, Fitbod is more polished.
+If you want equipment-optimized general training, Fitbod is more polished.
 Both are legitimate choices depending on your training style.

 Quick Summary